TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 "[ELSE]" is available as else operator.
 It is a condition, which will return TRUE, if the previous condition returned FALSE.

-Each condition block is ended with "[GLOBAL]".
+Each condition block is ended with "[END]".

 Example: